matter-labs/zksync-web-era-docs/docs/tools/zksync-cli/examples/contract-interaction.md

 ### Read Options

-You do not need to specify options bellow, you will be prompted to enter them if they are not specified.
+You do not need to specify options below, you will be prompted to enter them if they are not specified.

 - `--chain <chain-name>`: Select the chain to use
 - `--rpc <url>`: Provide RPC URL instead of selecting a chain